dldl/sphinx-server/README.md

 ## Usage

-Add a *.credentials* file at the root of your project following the `username:password` syntax to enable HTTP authentication to restrict access to the documentation.
+Add a *.sphinx-server.yml* file at the root of your project if you want to use a custom configuration.
+You can see the *.sphinx-server.yml* file on this repository to learn more on how to configure your server.

 ### Container creation